observeinc/entity-explorer/Readme.md

 Summary screen shows basic statistics about types of entities in your Observe environment and links to the [Dataset List](#dataset-list) [Dashboard List](#dashboard-list) for getting more details.

+You can also see the entire tree of relationships of all objects in All Relationships button.

 ![Environment Summary](/docs/screenshots/summary/EnvironmentSummary.png?raw=true)

 ## Dataset List